Aravind Akash

-Aravind Akash is an Indian actor and dancer who predominantly works in the South Indian film industry.
-He rose to fame through 2002 Malayalam film Nandanam portraying the role of Lord Krishna.
+Aravind Akash is an Indian actor and dancer who works predominantly in Malayalam and Tamil films.
+He rose to fame through 2002 Malayalam film Nandanam portraying the role of Unnikrishnan.
 He has also been a judge for a few TV shows in Malayalam and Tamil.

 Personal life and education

-He was born on 27 February 1976 in Delhi to parents from Jalandhar, Punjab.
+He was born on 27 February in Delhi to parents from Jalandhar, Punjab.
 The family then moved to Chennai, Tamil Nadu.
 His mother was a dancer in Tamil movies.
 He did his primary education from Children Garden School, and Kesari Higher Secondary school.
 He pursued a bachelor's degree in History and took dancing lessons from Academy of Modern Dance, Chennai.

 Career

 Aakash Aravind had signed on to play the lead role in Kutty Padmini's production, titled Kanju Sotuthey in 2001, opposite her daughter Kirthana Udayan.
 Despite beginning production, the film did not have a theatrical release.
 His next proposed film, Agathiyan's Kadhal Samrajyam, also did not have a theatrical release despite a much-publicised production process.